We can create a row group from a collection of rows with the

 <row-targeting expression>

 // requiredThe rows to be made components of the row group.
-The default
+We can supply a vector of row ID values within

 ,ends_with()